nextcloud/documentation/developer_manual/exapp_development/tech_details/Authentication.rst

 ^^^^^^^^^^

 AppAPI provides ``AppAPIAuth`` attribute with middleware to validate requests from ExApps.
-In your API controllers you can use it as an PHP attribute.
+In your API controllers, you can use it as a PHP attribute.

 AppAPI session keys
 ^^^^^^^^^^^^^^^^^^^